8ctopus/sciter-components/README.md

 - [Sciter Reactor JSX](https://sciter.com/tutorials/reactor-jsx/)
 - [Sciter JSX official documentation](https://github.com/c-smile/quickjspp/blob/master/doc/jsx.md)

-## components
+## Components

+Components all extend on `Element`. `Element` contains the following methods that are interesting in this case

+content(vnode) - replace element content by vnode element.patch(vnode[, onlyChildren:true]) - patches content of the element by vnode using rules of React[or].
+If second parameter is true, the function patches only children but not the element itself. componentUpdate() - patch properties and enqueue rendering, does roughly the following: clear() requestPaint()

-Components javascript code is set to strict.
+Note: all components javascript code is set to strict.

 ### basics